Skip to content

 Price: $70–90

-2. Oakley VR-PRO Straight — Best Optics with Strong Anti-Fog
+2. Oakley VR-PRO Straight, Best Optics with Strong Anti-Fog

 The Oakley VR-PRO uses F3 anti-fog coating on its Plutonite polycarbonate lens.
 F3 is a surface-applied hydrophilic treatment that performs well in standard indoor arenas with moderate humidity.
+Note: the VR-PRO is stocked inconsistently on Amazon, check your local hockey retailer or Oakley directly if you can't find it online.

 Price: $60–80

-3. Bauer Pro-Clip — Adequate Anti-Fog at a Budget Price
+3. Bauer Pro-Clip, Adequate Anti-Fog at a Budget Price

-The Bauer Pro-Clip uses a dual anti-fog coating on its injection-molded polycarbonate lens — both interior and exterior surfaces are treated.
+The Bauer Pro-Clip uses a dual anti-fog coating on its injection-molded polycarbonate lens, both interior and exterior surfaces are treated.
 It's a standard surface treatment, not integrated into the polycarbonate like the VR24's system.

 Price: $25–40